paboyi/0034-1---Portfolio-Ver.-ANN---Forward-Neural-Network-Visualization/README.md

-# ANN Visualizer — Forward Neural Network
+# ANN Visualizer | Forward Neural Network

-An interactive, full-stack tool for building and running your own artificial neural network — from scratch, in real time.
+An interactive, full-stack tool for building and running your own artificial neural network, from scratch, in real time.

 Configure the topology, submit inputs, and watch activations propagate live through a canvas-rendered network.